Answer Keys

 42 С. The next paragraph refers to ‘the course of her research’ — Scragg’s PhD on British art and the academic work associated with it.

-4З А. The following paragraph describes the “photographic evidence”, mentioned in paragraph A. Present tense is used because the author describes the picture, the evidence.
+4З А. The following paragraph describes the “photographic evidence”, mentioned in paragraph A. The present tense is used because the author describes the picture, the evidence.

 44 G. The paragraph starts stating the importance of positioning, harmony and symmetry.
 This is what concludes the previous paragraph.
 It then ends with how in difficult time people need support, and the next paragraph continues the idea, pointing out that the economy is “once again in recession”.